The Judicial Branch of the Government of Thailand

 - Other duties imposed by the Constitution.

 Section 197 provides for these courts to try and adjudicate cases involving the exercise of administrative powers.
 They perform this duty by applying the precise administrative act provided by law.
 These Courts shall consist of a Supreme Administrative Court and Administrative Courts of First Instance.
 The Judicial Commission of Administrative Courts shall choose and supervise the judges of these Courts.
 The Commission shall consist of the President of the Supreme Administrative Court as the Chair.
 Its members are judges of the Administrative Courts who qualify.
 They shall not be more than two and have not or never been judges of Administrative Courts and elected by officers of those courts.

 Section 199 of Part 4 provides for the creation of these courts.
-They are endowed with the power to perform acts pertinent to, and to try and adjudicate offenses, within the jurisdiction of military courts.
+They are endowed with the power to perform acts pertinent to and to try and adjudicate offenses, within the jurisdiction of military courts.
 These include the establishment of procedures and implementation of operations of these Courts and the appointment of their judges as specifically provided by law.
 The King has the sole prerogative in appointing or removing judges and justices.
-When a given judicial office is vacated because of removal, retirement or death, the King shall be informed and will make a decision or appointment.
+When a given judicial office is vacated because of removal, retirement, or death, the King shall be informed and will make a decision or appointment.

 When there arise disputes as to the jurisdiction of the right Court over a given case, a Committee shall be formed to make the decision.
-The Committee shall consist of the President of the Supreme as Chair, the President of the Supreme Administrative Court, the Chief if Military Judicial Office and up to four qualified members as provided by law.
+The Committee shall consist of the President of the Supreme as Chair, the President of the Supreme Administrative Court, the Chief of Military Judicial Office, and up to four qualified members as provided by law.
 The Committee shall strictly and completely apply the precise rules and procedures on reaching a verdict on the disputes as to which Court has the precise jurisdiction according to law.